ethanpng2021/userprofile/whs2.md

 3. **Deployment**: Gradual deployment with monitoring and feedback loops to ensure smooth transitions.
 4. **Training and Support**: Continuous training sessions to enable the workforce to adapt to new systems and processes efficiently.

-This architecture not only mitigates existing bottlenecks by leveraging advanced data-driven insights but also strategically prepares STT for sustained growth in a competitive market.
+This architecture not only mitigates existing bottlenecks by leveraging advanced data-driven insights but also strategically prepares STAT for sustained growth in a competitive market.